department-of-veterans-affairs/va.gov-team/platform/design/design-review-critique-guidelines.md

 ## Step 1: Analyze

-Reviewers: For Usability Testing Prep and Staging Reviews, reviewers should look at the work before the meeting and have questions, notes, and feedback prepared ahead of time.
+**Reviewers:** For Usability Testing Prep and Staging Reviews, reviewers should look at the work before the meeting and have questions, notes, and feedback prepared ahead of time.
 The first thing you’ll need to do is analyze the work.
-See if anything stands out from the design as particularly effective or ineffective..
+See if anything stands out from the design as particularly effective or ineffective.
 The goal of providing feedback is to talk about what can be improved AND what was done really well.
 Be empathetic, keep in mind to try to understand why the team did that in the first place.

 A few questions that can help frame your thinking while analyzing: